ashvardanian/StringWars/README.md

 ## Byte-Set Search

-StringWa.rs takes a few representative examples of various character sets that appear in real parsing or string validation tasks:
+StringWars takes a few representative examples of various character sets that appear in real parsing or string validation tasks:

 - tabulation characters, like `\n\r\v\f`;
 - HTML and XML markup characters, like `</>&'\"=[]`;